gammesB/tiny-slider-withfixes/README.md

 *[top↑](#tiny-slider-2)*

-## Not implemented due to already being implemented
+## Not implemented due to already being implemented or another reason
-https://github.com/ganlanyuan/tiny-slider/pull/472 --stop auto play while touching is already implemented
+- https://github.com/ganlanyuan/tiny-slider/pull/572 --issue seems to only come up when it can't find something with the given id. https://github.com/ganlanyuan/tiny-slider/pull/472 --stop auto play while touching is already implemented

 ## Features